 Use the proper arguments for your script file when launching Minecraft.
 Learn more about the appropriate Java arguments here

-You can use LuckPerms that will give you a better database instead of flat file.
+You can use LuckPerms which will give you a better database instead of the flat file.

 Do not use chunk loaders if possible.